Why Is Dropbox Not Syncing?

 In default, Dropbox Linux version can’t monitor folders that are more than 10 thousand.
 Anything more than that won’t be viewed and will be ignored when syncing.
 To deal with this limitation, enter the below command in the terminal and it will remove the limitation:

 echo fs.inotify.max_user_watches=100000 | sudo tee -a /etc/sysctl.conf; sudo sysctl -p

-Some distributions of Linux in default have xattrs turned off.
-Especially for ext3 or ext4 file system, it is possible Dropbox not syncing extended attribute files.
+Some distributions of Linux in default turn xattrs off.
+Especially for ext3 or ext4 file system, it is possible that Dropbox will not sync extended attributes files.
 Just rely on Linux distribution docs to turn on xattr through /etc/fstab settings file.